knstntn-bv/product-notebook/docs/hypotheses-page.md

 ### Relationships

+- All hypotheses belong to a specific product (`product_id`)
-- Impact metrics reference metrics from the Strategy page
+- Impact metrics reference metrics from the Strategy page (same product)
-- Features created from hypotheses can be linked to goals and initiatives
+- Features created from hypotheses can be linked to goals and initiatives (same product)
 - No direct database relationships (metrics stored as names, not IDs)
+- All data is scoped to the current product

 ## User Experience